ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages.

-#### B. Update and Delete a Language in the List of Languages Masterdata DB

-##### (i) Update

-On receiving request to update a Language with the input parameters (code, name, family, native_name and is_active), the system Updates the Language Details in the List of languages DB for the Code received in request

-1. While updating the language the system Validates if all required input parameters have been received as listed below for each specific request
-   * code - character (3) - Mandatory
-   * name - character (64) - Mandatory
-   * family - character (64) - Optional
-   * native_name - character (64) - Optional
-   * is_active - boolean - Mandatory
-2. For the Code received in the request, replaces all the data received in the request against the data existing in the List of languages database against the same code.
-1. Deleted record are not updated
-1. Responds with data not found error  if deleted record is received in the request
-1. Responds with the Language Code for the language successfully updated
-1. In case of Exceptions, system triggers relevant error messages.

-##### (ii) Delete

-On receiving request to delete a Language with the input parameters (code), the system Updates the is_deleted flag to true in the List of languages DB against the code received in request

-1. While deleting the list of language the system Validates if all required input parameters have been received as listed below for each specific request
-   * code - character (3) - Mandatory
-2. Deleted record should are not deleted again
-1. Responds with data not found error if deleted record is received in the request
-1. Responds with the Language Code for the language successfully deleted
-1. In case of Exceptions, system triggers relevant error messages.

 ### 2.9 List of Device Types - Create/Read/Update/Delete
 #### A. Create Device Type in Master Data